The Best Places to Go Swimming in Abilene

 The Dive Spot

-This pool is also open for swim and scuba lessons during the week.
-The Dive Spot pool has a kiddie-pool, sand volleyball court, tennis court, basketball goal and a jungle gym with swings.
+The pool will be open through Labor Day Weekend.
+The Swim Club offers a kiddie-pool, sand volleyball court, tennis court, basketball goal and a jungle gym with swings.

 The YMCA Indoor Pools